+Fiscal year 2021, reported an increase in net position of approximately \$313.4 million, the main reason of that result is that the appreciation in fair value of investments increased by approximately \$269.9 million when compared to the previous year.
+Net investment income increased by approximately \$266.3 million.

-Fiscal year 2020, reported a net position increase of approximately \$55.5 million, the main reason of that result is that total contributions, increased for approximately \$87.6 million, while benefits paid to participants increased by approximately \$10.5 million, when compared to previous year.
+Fiscal year 2020, reported an increase in net position increase of approximately \$55.5 million, the main reason of that result is that total contributions, increased for approximately \$87.5 million, while benefits paid to participants increased by approximately \$10.4 million, when compared to previous year.
 Net investment decreased by approximately \$16.9 million.

-Fiscal year 2019, reported a decrease in net position of approximately \$4.71 million due to a contributions increase of approximately \$2.53 million, while benefits paid to participants increased by approximately \$9.58 million, when compared to previous year.